p2panda/handbook/website/docs/specification/networking/discovery.md

 title: Discovery
 ---

-:::info not implemented
+:::caution Not implemented

 Discovery is in specification phase and has not been implemented yet.
+We're aiming at different, configurable discovery methods: Manual, mDNS and via signalling servers.

 :::

 - Discovery is the process by which [nodes][clients_nodes] find other nodes and connect to them